-Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code". is that, based on his insight acquired through many years of experience as an economist at financial institutions, we determined the he would be able to properly fulfill this expected role.
+Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code". function.
+The reason for appointing him is that he has properly fulfilled this expected role based on his insight acquired through many years of experience as an economist at financial institutions, since he was appointed as a Director of the Company.
 Furthermore, he does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that he is unlikely to cause conflicts of interest with general shareholders of the Company as an independent Director.
-Haruka Matsuyama She fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
+Haruka Matsuyama 0 She fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
 As an Outside Director, she is expected to make recommendations to Board of Directors and to play a role in exercising an appropriate supervisory function.
-The reason for appointing her is that, based on her insight regarding corporate legal affairs acquired through many years of experience as an attorney-at-law, she would be able to properly fulfill this expected role.
+The reason for appointing her is that she has properly fulfilled this expected role based on her insight regarding corporate legal affairs acquired through many years of experience as an attorney-at-law, since she was appointed as a Director of the Company.
 Furthermore, she does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that she is unlikely to cause conflicts of interest with general shareholders of the Company as an independent Director.